 The Wish You Well Foundation’s mission is "supporting family literacy in the United States by fostering and promoting the development and expansion of new and existing literacy and educational programs."
 The Foundation makes donations to programs and projects that aid in this stated mission.

-Since its inception, the Wish You Well Foundation® has made donations to numerous organizations, including the following:
+Since its inception, the Wish You Well Foundation® has made donations to hundreds of organizations, including the following:

 Catherine McAuley Center, Inc.